 Mount Elbrus Traverse

-This is a superb mountaineering expedition to cross the mountain, ascending from the north side to the highest point in Europe to claim one of the coveted Seven Summits, and descending the South side.
-This expedition requires you to be a strong climber as the summit day is very long and challenging.
-Climbers are required to manage their own carries to the high camp (although porters can be hired for cash at base camp) and be able to make the ascent of 2000 metres carrying personal equipment.
+This is a superb mountaineering expedition to traverse the mountain, ascending from the north side to the highest point in Europe to claim one of the coveted Seven Summits, and descending the South-side.
+This expedition requires you to be a strong climber as the summit day is very long and challenging and requires passing through the col between the two peaks of the mountain.

-The route heads directly up the mountain following a line of obvious rocks towards the Saddle between the two peaks.
-You then need to travel through the Saddle which is much longer than you imagine and often choked with deep snow.
-From the south side of the Saddle - where you have views suddenly of the whole Caucasus range - you can dump your large rucksack and follow a rising traverse with an average gradient of 40 degrees (occasionally exposed, but with fixed lines to clip into) up to the large summit plateau and then a further 20 minutes to the summit itself.
-Crampons and walking axes are necessary for this climb, as are a harness, sling and karabiners.
+From the south end of the Saddle - where you have views suddenly of the whole Caucasus range -, you can dump your large rucksack with your gear and sleeping bag and valley clothes and follow the rising traverse with an average gradient of 40 degrees (occasionally exposed, but with fixed lines to clip into) up to the large summit plateau and then a further 20 minutes to the summit itself.
+Crampons and walking axes are necessary for this climb, as are a helmet, harness, sling and karabiners.

-With objective dangers, there are a few crevasses around the Lenz Rocks which can be quite wide depending on the time of season and local conditions, but they are normally visible and not hidden.
-The route up to the Saddle gets steeper on the higher slopes and often the terrain is icy so a good footing is important.
+There are a few crevasses around the Lenz Rocks which can be quite wide depending on the time of season and local conditions, but they are normally visible and not hidden.
+The route up to the Saddle gets steeper on the higher slopes and often the terrain is icy so good use of crampons and walking axe is important.
 We tend to zigzag these slopes, but they are noticeably harder with a full rucksack on your back at altitude.

 The contrast between the two sides of the mountain is immediately apparent as you descend the South side.
 The North Route has less infrastructure and requires a more self-contained and self-reliant expedition party.
 By contrast, the South side is equipped with huts at the major camps and a cable car on the lower slopes, as the towns in the valley are a major ski tourist resort.
 However the mountain is quite symmetrical, the gradient on each side is much the same and there are not many objective dangers nor technical requirements for both routes.

-For the traverse logistics team members will make carries to the high hut of personal kit and mountain boots and potentially to the camping spot at Lenz Rocks at 4600m but this is really dependent on weather and ground conditions.
-Sometimes it's better to start earlier from the high hut having had a reasonable night's sleep with good food and plenty of hydration, even if the summit day is several hours longer.
+Team members will make carries to the high hut of personal kit and mountain boots, and then to the camping spot at Lenz Rocks at 4600m dependent on weather and ground conditions.
+Sometimes it's better to start earlier from the high hut having had a reasonable night's sleep with good food and plenty of hydration, even if the summit day is several hours longer, but on the traverse, this is less likely because you need to carry more in your rucksack on summit day.

-It's possible to hire porters to assist with personal gear, even on summit day, but we can't guarantee availability.
+It's possible to hire porters to assist with personal gear but we can't guarantee availability.
 It depends on how busy the season is.
-Plus it's expensive, at least $400 for summit day and around $80.00 for a carry to the high hut.
+Plus it's expensive, around $80.00 for a carry to the high hut and $120 for a carry to Lenz Rocks.
 Some people club together for a porter to carry, say, all the mountain boots to the high hut.
 Make sure you bring US dollars or roubles though, nobody will accept sterling or euros or other currencies.

 It's a big logistical job to manage all of this, so therefore you may not actually see your main bags until the airport.
 Therefore we would advise carrying something to change into when you go down to the valley, even if it means that extra weight in your sack.
 Clearly it's a judgement call of weight versus comfort, and the guides will advise you.

-It is highly beneficial to have experience of moving on snow and ice for this traverse of Mt Elbrus but we do provide on-site training in basic alpine skills such as moving on crampons and self arrest.
-This trip tends to attract a wide range of abilities, from people with Seven Summits aspirations to experienced hill walkers and alpinists.
-We have to be sure that everybody has the necessary skills for safety on the hill.
+It is necessary to have experience of moving on snow and ice for this traverse of Mt Elbrus.
 Predominantly these skills are to do with personal movement, understanding of layering and personal climate, handling a slip, being familiar with all the equipment and working in a team.
-For the north side, where there is little infrastructure and a higher reliance on self-management, we prefer that the people who apply have experience in alpine walking and winter camping.
+For the north side, where there is little infrastructure and a higher reliance on self-management, we do require that members have experience in alpine walking and winter camping.

 We must make it clear that the traverse is physically more demanding and requires excellent fitness and strength and good knowledge of alpine skills.
-It is not a trip for a first timer on the snow.
+It is not a trip for a first-timer on the snow.
+In particular, you will need to carry more in your rucksack on summit day which means potentially up to 15 kgs over 5000 metres.

 Mount Elbrus traverse - why us?